lightningnetwork/lnd/docs/grpc/c#.md

 #### Imports and Client

-After installing these, use the code below to set up a channel and client to connect to your `lnd` node:
+Use the code below to set up a channel and client to connect to your `lnd` node:

 ```c#